jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-leaked-render.md

-# Prevent problematic leaked values from being rendered (react/jsx-no-leaked-render)
+# Disallow problematic leaked values from being rendered (react/jsx-no-leaked-render)

 🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.